roboticist-tav/diego_documentation/docs/lexicon/hash_blockchain.md

 | :-----: | :---: | :---: | :---: | :---: | ---- |
 | `alif` | 1169 | a5ca | bab3 | 9778 | &nbsp;&nbsp;&nbsp;&nbsp;`call_robot()_forof(bahh,tahh,thah)_unanimous()?!;`<br /><br />_Roll Call!
 This is a roll call for robots `bahh`, `tahh`, and, `thah`!_ |

 The `call_` verb demands a reply, and in this actual case a `_unanimous` reply.
-So the others respond...
+So the others respond…

 ### Robot  `bahh`